dlucca1986/SteamOS-Like-Session-Switcher-for-Linux-Desktop--NOT-READY/README.md

    sudo ./install.sh
    ```

-* 💡 **Note**: The installer is interactive and will automatically verify your AMD/Intel hardware, install missing dependencies, and configure the necessary system permissions.
+* 💡 **Note**: The interactive installer automatically detects your AMD, Intel, or NVIDIA hardware, handles all dependencies, and sets up the system for you.
 ---

 ## 🗑️ Uninstallation
-If you wish to revert all changes, I’ve included a dedicated uninstaller.
+In line with the KISS philosophy, I’ve included a dedicated uninstaller.

-It will completely remove all scripts, symbolic links, desktop shortcuts, and the sudoers rule:
+It will cleanly revert all changes, removing all scripts, links, and configurations to leave your system exactly as it was.

 ```bash
 chmod +x uninstall.sh